LorenzoJoquino/Physics215Project_CompSensGroup/README.md

   <tr>
     <td style="width:10%; vertical-align: top;">
       <p>
-        2. <b> Adding more high frequency waves. </b> Accurate reconstruction can still be performed when up to 5 more waves are added.
+        2. <b> Adding more high frequency waves. </b> Accurate reconstruction occurs when the peaks coincide, which is observed when up to 5 more waves are added.
 Significant errors are observed beyond this complexity.
 The lowest frequency wave is 30 Hz.
 From there, we add frequencies at intervals of 60 Hz.
 The sampling frequency for reconstruction is 64 Hz.
       </p>
     </td>
     <td style="width:90%; text-align: right;">